tanav-malhotra/ironguard/README.md

 ## Competition Day Checklist

 ### Before the Competition
-- [ ] Download IRONGUARD to a USB drive
+- [ ] Download IronGuard to a USB drive
 - [ ] Have your API key written down securely
 - [ ] Test on a practice image

 ### On Each Image
-1. Copy IRONGUARD to the Desktop
+1. Copy IronGuard to the Desktop
 2. Run as Administrator (Windows) or with sudo (Linux)
 3. `/key <your-api-key>`
 4. `/harden`